-Great Lakes Passive Sampling is a research project being conducted by the Lohmann Lab at the University of Rhode Island Graduate School of Oceanography.
+Great Lakes Passive Sampling is a research project that was conducted by the Lohmann Lab at the University of Rhode Island Graduate School of Oceanography.
 By deploying polyethylene passive samplers in the water and air throughout the Lake Ontario and Lake Erie region, we can measure levels of persistent hydrophobic organic pollutants and analyze how the amounts of these chemicals change at different locations.

 To check out findings from past years of passive sampling, check out our Data page.